MAIN PAGE

 ISBN 0-252-02858-9.

-This Web site is a companion to Alchemy of Bones, featuring a wealth of information about the people, places and subjects in the book including many stories, facts and pictures beyond those in its pages.
+This website is a companion to Alchemy of Bones, featuring a wealth of information about the people, places and subjects in the book including many stories, facts and pictures beyond those in its pages.
 The author hopes that this Web site will aid people researching the history of Chicago in the 1890s, genealogy, and topics such as criminology and journalism.